Filter Scopes

 modelClass class of the model to use as a data source and reference for local method calls.

-modelScope specifies a query scope method defined in the list model to apply to the list query.
+modelScope specifies a model query scope method defined in the list model to apply to the list query.
 The first argument will contain the query object (as per a regular scope method) and the second argument will contain the scope definition, including its populated value(s).

 options options to use if filtering by multiple items, supplied as an array.